Deployment Modes

 • Heartbeat: Periodic health checks

-• Task assignment: Backend assigns tables to agents
+• Task assignment: Backend assigns tables to workers

 • Completion: Final results reported